 I don’t like paying taxes, but I don’t mind the idea of this.
 I appreciate all that Medellín has to offer and, as well, the ongoing efforts they make to keep this city as pleasant a place to be as it is.
 That comes at a cost.
 Identifying specific projects for improvement and then asking all property owners in the city to contribute to the costs of making those improvements… well, again, that’s ok by me.
 At least I know where my money’s going and will be a direct beneficiary of the investment.
 Plus, the ongoing infrastructure improvements continue to add value to my apartment.

 The only downside to Medellín for me is that I don’t get to spend as much time here as I’d like.

 As I’ve told you, Medellín is not only one of my favorite places to spend time but also one of my preferred investment markets for 2016.
-This trip I’m meeting with different groups about turnkey investment opportunities, including a new hotel in Medellín and a timber project in the north of the country.
-I’ll have more information on both of these projects for members of my Simon Letter and Global Property Alert services in January.
+This trip I’m meeting with different groups about turnkey investment opportunities, including a new hotel in Medellín.
+I’ll have more information on this project for members of my Simon Letter and Global Property Alert services in January.

 Meantime, I’m going to enjoy bringing in the New Year in one of my favorite cities.